pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     def assign_x(self):
         self.x = torch.rand(2, 3)

-The above class will fail to compile and issue the following error:
+The class will fail to compile and issue the following error:

 ::